Bugnon/minecraft/tutorial/README.md

 ## setBlocks.py
 Places a 7x7-block rock platform beneath the player.
 A 2-block wall of the same material surrounds the platform.

+## trace.py
+Leaves a trace of flowers behind if walking on grass, otherwise the block below the player is turned into grass.

+## tnt.py
+Creates a 10x10x10 block of TNT.

+## lava.py
+Lava flows for 20 seconds from an elevated position.
+Thereafter water flows on top of it for 4 seconds.
+This transforms the lava into rock.